couchbaselabs/cbl-template-app-maui-todo/README.md

 replicatorConfig.AddCollection(_taskCollection, collectionConfig);
 ```

+> [!TIP]
+>The Couchbase Lite SDK [Replication Configuration](https://docs.couchbase.com/couchbase-lite/current/csharp/replication.html#lbl-cfg-repl) API also supports [filtering of channels](https://docs.couchbase.com/couchbase-lite/current/swift/replication.html#lbl-repl-chan) to limit the data that is replicated to the device.
+>

 #### Replicator Status
 A change listener for [Replication Status](https://docs.couchbase.com/couchbase-lite/current/csharp/replication.html#lbl-repl-status) is created and is used to track any errors that might happen from replication, which is then logged to the console.